trofimovadd/firebase-authentication/README.md

 # firebase-authentication
-The project is an example of using firebase authentication
+The project is an example of using React + firebase authentication